 Global bonds are underwritten by an international syndicate to be sold both domestically and internationally.

 Another way to classify international bonds is whether they pay in USD or a foreign currency.
 U.S.-pay bonds are sensitive to interest rates in the United States, while foreign-pay bonds are sensitive to the interest rates of the currency's country of origin.
-With the exception of the emerging market debt, U.S.-pay bonds have a risk profile similar to domestic U.S. bonds.
+With the exception of the emerging market debt, U.S.-pay bonds have a risk profile like domestic U.S. bonds.
 With foreign-pay bonds, however, the investor must consider currency exchange risk, trading hours and procedures, the laws of the country (for instance, what happens if a company goes bankrupt?), and especially taxation.

 U.S.-Pay International Bonds